bibekshhh/Solar-X/README.md

 # Solar-X
-Realtime Solar Position Tracker to track the Sun position for correct PV orientation i.e (azimuth &amp; elevation).
-A performance tracker based on PVGIS-ERA5 database of past 15 years of Solar Irradiance data for a specific latitude and longitude at a certain date.
+Realtime Solar Position Tracker to track the Sun position for correct PV (Photo Voltaic Cell or Solar Panel) orientation i.e (azimuth &amp; elevation).
+A performance tracker is implemented based on PVGIS-ERA5 database of past 15 years of Solar Irradiance data for a specific latitude and longitude at a certain time interval.

 ## Run the app via following steps: